Gingerbread Bundt Cake with Eggnog Whipped Cream

 - ½ cup (120 mL) chilled heavy cream

-- ¼ cup (60 mL) whole-fat eggnog *I highly recommend Organic Valley brand
+- ¼ cup (60 mL) whole-fat eggnog *I recommend Organic Valley brand

 - 1 teaspoon (4g) granulated sugar

 - ½ teaspoon pure vanilla extract

 - Prepare the Gingerbread Bundt Cake: Preheat the oven to 350°F (175°C) with a rack in the center position.
-Generously grease a 10 or 12-cup bundt cake pan and set aside.
+Generously grease a 10 or 12-cup bundt cake pan with baking spray and set aside.

 - In a medium bowl, whisk together the all-purpose flour, ginger, cinnamon, cloves, allspice, baking soda, baking powder, and salt.
 Set aside.

-- In a large bowl, whisk together the dark brown sugar, oil, molasses, eggs, and vanilla extract.
-Mix until no lumps remain.
+- In a large mixing bowl, combine the dark brown sugar, oil, molasses, eggs, and vanilla extract.
+Mix thoroughly with a whisk until no lumps remain.
 Pour in the buttermilk and whisk until smooth.

-- Add the flour mixture to the wet ingredients in two additions, whisking until the flour is just absorbed.
+- Add the flour mixture to the wet ingredients in two additions, whisking just until each flour addition is just absorbed.
 Using a spatula, transfer the batter to the greased bundt pan.
 Bake for 40 to 45 minutes or until a toothpick inserted in the center comes out mostly clean, a few moist crumbs should be visible.
+Do not over bake.

-- Set the pan with the cake on a rack for 10 minutes and then remove the cake from the pan.
+- Set the pan with the cake on a wire rack for 10 minutes, then invert and carefully remove the cake from the pan.
 Let the cake cool completely on a wire rack.
-Just before serving, dust lightly with powdered sugar.
+Just before serving, dust lightly with sifted powdered sugar.
+Storage Note: Once the gingerbread cake has cooled, it is best to wrap it tightly in plastic wrap for storing.
+It can hold at room temperature for up to 3 days; it is best served the day it is baked.

-- Prepare the Eggnog Whipped Cream: Combine the heavy cream, eggnog, granulated sugar, and vanilla extract in a medium bowl.
+- Prepare the Eggnog Whipped Cream: Combine the heavy cream, eggnog, granulated sugar, and vanilla extract in a medium deep-set bowl.
 Using a hand-held mixer or balloon whisk, whip the mixture until it reaches soft peaks.
-It will take a few minutes.
+It will take several minutes.
+Storage: The eggnog whipped cream can be prepared several hours in advance and stored in a covered container in the refrigerator.